 “The scientific community is eager to advance cannabis research on both the harmful and therapeutic effects of cannabis and its derivatives,” APA Chief Scientific Officer Russell D. Shilling, PhD, said in prepared remarks to the subcommittee on health of the House Committee on Energy and Commerce.
 “Without access to an expanded range of cannabis products engineered under the Food and Drug Administration’s Good Manufacturing Practices, scientific research cannot hope to keep pace with the ever-expanding recreational and medicinal cannabis marketplace.”

-Psychologists are interested in studying a wide range of range of scientific questions that require a broader supply of cannabis products, including how the route of administration and potency influences the possibility of abuse, the risk for cannabis use disorder, and its effect on cognitive abilities, risk for psychosis, and motor vehicle operation, as well as the potential therapeutic uses for cannabis derivatives, Shilling said.
+Psychologists are interested in studying a wide range of scientific questions that require a broader supply of cannabis products, including how the route of administration and potency influences the possibility of abuse, the risk for cannabis use disorder, and its effect on cognitive abilities, risk for psychosis, and motor vehicle operation, as well as the potential therapeutic uses for cannabis derivatives, Shilling said.

 He asked that Drug Enforcement Administration be relieved of its role in reviewing requests to conduct cannabis research, arguing that institutional review boards and the FDA are more appropriate bodies to manage this task.